SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 The legacy of the Dragon Phalanx lives in you.
 Choose one of the following benefits.

 - **DRACONIAN RUSH:**
-  As a maneuver, you can fly in a straight line up to your speed.
+  As a maneuver, you can [[Fly|fly]] in a straight line up to your speed.
 Until you reach level 6, you must end your turn on a solid surface or fall, then fall [[Prone|prone]].

 - **DRACONIAN GUARD:**
   When you or a creature adjacent to you is attacked, you can use a triggered action to swing your wings around and guard against the blow, reducing any damage from the attack by an amount equal to your level + your Victories.